Build a Fully Local RAG App With PostgreSQL, Mistral, and Ollama

 Ollama homepage

 1. Get the model.
 Visit the model library to see all available models.
 The default download is the latest model.
-For the Mistral model:
+For the Mistral model, the generation model we are using:

 1. Run the model.
 Run the model with: